Posted on

 Table of Contents

-Western Lion is a collection of two minigames based on the spaghetti western theme developed during the one-month Spaghetti Western Jam organized by IndieVault.it.
+Western Lion is a collection of two minigames based on the spaghetti western theme, developed during the one-month Spaghetti Western Jam organized by IndieVault.it.

 Preparation

-Talking about graphics, I reduced it to the lowest terms as it was easier working with an 8-bit palette, borrowed from the wonderful PICO-8 fantasy console, and a resolution of 160x90 pixels.
+Talking about graphics, I reduced it to the lowest terms, as it was easier working with an 8-bit palette borrowed from the wonderful PICO-8 fantasy console, and a resolution of 160x90 pixels.

 Jack and the Fly

 The first mini-game is Jack and the fly.
-It is inspired from the concept of waiting, which has a prominent role in the beginning of Sergio Leone's Once Upon a Time in the West.
+It is inspired by the concept of waiting, which has a prominent role in the beginning of Sergio Leone's Once Upon a Time in the West.

 Nobody is drinking

 The second mini-game is Nobody is drinking.
-It is based on a scene from Tonino Valerii's My name is Nobody.
+It is based on a scene from Tonino Valerii's My Name Is Nobody.

 Development

-This is the list of tools I used to develop Western Lion:
+Here is the list of tools I used to develop Western Lion:

-• Trigonometric functions can be used to make cool smooth animations like the sliding in the achievements screen.
+• Trigonometric functions can be used to make cool, smooth animations like the sliding in the achievements screen.

 These are only some examples of the countless applications that mathematics has in the world of game development.